LiheYoung/ST-PlusPlus/README.md

 # ST++

-**Implementation for 'ST++: Make Self-training Work Better for Semi-supervised Semantic Segmentation'.**
+This is the official PyTorch implementation of our paper [ST++: Make Self-training Work Better for Semi-supervised Semantic Segmentation]().

 ## Getting Started